microsoft/WhatTheHack/010-AzureDevOps/Student/Challenge-05.md

 2. `docker build` - you need to call docker.exe (running locally on your machine or on your build server) to create the container image.
 A *critical* component of this is the `Dockerfile`, which gives instructions to docker.exe on how to build the image, the files to copy, ports to expose and startup commands.

 3. `docker push` - once you have created your docker image, you need to store it in the container registry, which is our secured and centralized location to store docker images.
-Docker supports a push command that copies the docker image to the registry in the proper repository.
-A repository is a logical way of grouping and versioning docker images.
+Docker supports a push command that copies the Docker image to the registry in the proper repository.
+A repository is a logical way of grouping and versioning Docker images.

 ### Challenge